LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 GitLab CI Testing Dependencies (specific to LC CZ)
 ---------------------------------------------------

-RAJA GitLab CI testing depends on several other projects that are shared with other projects.
+RAJA GitLab CI testing depends on several other projects that we share with other projects.
 These include

   * `RADIUSS Shared CI <https://github.com/LLNL/radiuss-shared-ci>`_,
     a centralized framework for software testing with GitLab CI on LC machines.
 The project is developed on GitHub and is mirrored to the LC CZ GitLab instance, where it is used by multiple projects.
-Spack packages for projects that use RADIUSS Shared CI are maintained in the project for consistency and collective upstreaming to the Spack project.
   * `Spack <https://github.com/spack/spack>`_, a widely used
-    multi-platform package manager that builds and installs software.
+    multi-platform package manager that builds and installs software stacks.
   * `Uberenv <https://github.com/LLNL/uberenv>`_, a Python script
     that helps to automate use of Spack and other tools for building third-party dependencies.
 Uberenv is a submodule in RAJA that lives in ``RAJA/scripts/uberenv/``.
   * `RADIUSS Spack Configs <https://github.com/LLNL/radiuss-spack-configs>`_,
-    a collection of build configurations used by Spack to generate host-config files for CMake to use in GitLab CI and Spack packages for various projects.
-    The build configurations are specific to LLNL LC platforms and used by multiple projects.
+    a collection of build configurations used by Spack to generate host-config files for CMake.
+The build configurations are specific to LLNL LC platforms and are used by multiple projects.
+It also contains Spack packages for various projects, including RAJA.
+The RAJA Spack package is maintained in this project.
 RADIUSS Spack Configs is a submodule in RAJA that lives in ``RAJA/scripts/radiuss-spack-configs/``.

 The relationships among these packages in a project that uses them is illustrated in the `RADIUSS Shared CI User Guide <https://radiuss-shared-ci.readthedocs.io/en/latest/sphinx/user_guide/index.html>`_.
-The guide also describes how to set up a project to use the shared CI framework and how it works.
+The guide also describes how the framework works and how to set up a project to use it.

 In the next several sections, we describe files in the RAJA repo that are specific to the RAJA project.